SavioDCosta/receipt-processor-challenge/README.md

 ## Endpoint: Process Receipts

-- `POST`: `/receipts/process`: Takes in a JSON receipt and returns a JSON object with an ID generated.
+- `POST`: `/receipts/process`: Takes in a JSON receipt as payload and returns a JSON object with an ID generated.
 - `GET `: `/receipts/{id}/points`: Adds a new receipt and returns a unique ID.
 - `GET `: `/receipts`: Lists all receipts.